- News: here is the video pitch I’ve made for the OHBM hackathon 2020. The associated slides are here.

 More docs with usage examples are available in the repo.

 Contributors are most welcome!
-All the contributors will be credited and become authors in the paper to be published when the library is a sufficiently big and good shape.
+All the contributors will be credited in the repo, and become authors in the paper (when contributions are non-trivial) to be published when the library is ready.

 This list will be updated regularly.
-If anything important or relevant or latest missing in the list below, let me know and I will update it.
-Stay tuned!
+If anything important or relevant or latest missing in the list below, send me a pull request to the above file.
+Thanks.
+Check this guide to learn how.

 - Goh, W. W. B., Wang, W., & Wong, L. (2017).
 Why Batch Effects Matter in Omics Data, and How to Avoid Them.
 Trends in Biotechnology, 35(6), 498–507. https://doi.org/10.1016/j.tibtech.2017.02.012